alexfoglia1/axel/README.md

     libc/
          string   : reimplementation of the C string library

+    common/
+           include/
+                   common: headers containing functions which are intended to be general purpose and accessible by every OS module common/
+            common : implementation of general purpose functions

     sysroot/ : The AXEL-OS system root, it is generated during the build process and it contains kernel binary and a minimal initial filesystem